Skip to main content

 • Error boundaries: Easy to add error handling at the boundary level

-Step 4: Embedded Assistant Component
+Step 4: Embedded Assistant component

 Purpose: Render the Web Component and manage the interaction lifecycle.
 Key file: src/components/EmbeddedAssistant.tsx Core responsibilities: